 Petsmart uses a flat-site structure allowing Google to fully index all of their pages.
 In just three clicks, the user finds what he wants.

-#3 On-Page SEO for Ecommerce Websites
+3. On-Page SEO Strategy for Ecommerce Sites

 Now that you have a better understanding of ecommerce website architecture, let’s see how to fix on-page elements of your ecommerce store.
 On-page SEO refers to the optimization of content and code on each page of the website.

-1. Prepare a Keyword List
+3.1.
+Prepare a Keyword List

 You must start by creating a list of keywords you want to rank your ecommerce store on.
 Suppose you want to target Black Friday.
 To prepare your online store, you must find the keywords that are relevant to Black Friday.
-For example, “Best Black Friday Deals” or “Best Black Friday Sales”.
+For example, “Best Black Friday Deals” or “Best Black Friday Sales.”

 It is better to keep searching for variations until you find relevant keywords with minimum difficulty.
 Feel free to use any tool of your choice.
 Once you have the keywords finalized, check out for their variations and add them to the main page, category pages, and product pages.

-3. Improve Page Speed
+3.3.
+Improve Page Speed

-4. Ecommerce Product Descriptions
+3.4.
+Ecommerce Product Descriptions